 1. Focus On Inbound Marketing

-Marketers prefer the conversion to occur as close to the bottom of the marketing funnel so that they don’t have to spend much effort in moving it up.
+Marketers prefer the conversion to occur close to the bottom of the marketing funnel so that they don’t have to spend much effort moving it up.
 But inbound marketing offers a variety of content at different stages.
-This increases the chances of conversion, as the content prompt leads to make the purchase.
+This increases the chances of conversion, as the content prompt leads to making the purchase.

-2. Improve Quality And Relevance Of The Ads
+2. Improve the Quality And Relevance Of The Ads

 Optimise your landing page to get as much value from it as possible.
 Leads should be able to understand what you offer within seconds.
 For this, relevant content is key.

-Focus on choosing highly targeted long-tail keywords that reflect what prospective customers search for.
-Also, keep in mind that single keyword ad groups target a specific keyword per ad group to help you gain high performing ads more easily.
+It’s crucial to focus on selecting highly targeted long-tail keywords that mirror what potential customers input into a Google search.
+Also, remember that single-keyword ad groups target a specific keyword per ad group to help you gain high-performing ads more efficiently.

 This marketing strategy will increase the quality score, ratings, and relevance and lower the cost per click.
-In short, if you’re spending less on traffic that is interested in your content, the CPL will be low.
+In short, the CPL will be low if you’re spending less on traffic that is interested in your content.

 3. Target Audience Based On Their Behaviour

-Google allows you to target people who might be interested in the product or service offered by your company.
+Google enables the targeting of individuals who display interest in your company’s offerings, thus generating high-quality leads.
 Additionally, you can retarget leads who may have already visited your website so that they convert.